electron/electron/docs/api/client-request.md

 the `request` object emits an `error` event, a `close` event will subsequently follow and no response object will be provided.

+Note that the response object may also emit an `error`.
+To avoid uncaught exceptions, attach an `error` handler to both `request` and `response`.

 #### Event: 'close'

 Emitted as the last event in the HTTP request-response transaction.
 The `close`